tamnil/TodoList/README.md

 # To-Do List
-## functional study from others code
+## functional study/analisys from others code
 To do list - html, css, javascript and local storage.

 ![](Images/todo-desktop-1.jpg)